 Thank you to everyone who participated in online voting for the National Radon Poster Contest!
 We appreciate your excitement for the contest and help in selecting this year's winners.
-Over 160 votes were cast during the online voting period.
-This year's award for first place goes to Maison, age 13, from Provo, Utah.
-Congratulations, Maison!
+Over 80 votes were cast during the online voting period.
+This year's award for first place goes to Sunny, Age 14, from Louisville, KY.
+Congratulations, Sunny!

 View all four prize-winning posters at www.sosradon.org.

-Poster contest nominees were chosen based on a wide variety of criteria, including:
+This year's poster contest nominees were chosen based on a wide variety of criteria including:

 The onset of colder weather brings things indoors, including unwanted radon gas.
 Radon is a result of naturally-occurring uranium breakdown in rocks and soil.
 The colorless, odorless, tasteless gas seeps up from the ground and can pool in a home.